jaretpr/PropWise/README.md

 2. **Search for Players:**
    - Use the search bar to type in the name of the player you are looking for.

-3. **View Player Statistics:**
+3. **View Last Game's Player Statistics:**
-   - The extension will display a list of players with their statistics for the current day.

-4. **View Advanced Stats:**
-   - Click on the advanced stats icon to view detailed player statistics for the season.
+   - Click on the last game's stats icon to view detailed player statistics the last game played.

-5. **View Playoff Stats:**
+4. **View Advanced Season Stats:**
-   - Click on the live stats icon to view detailed player statistics for the playoffs.
+   - Click on the season stats icon to view detailed player statistics for the season.